 Telephone: 01254 265002

-We may change this privacy notice from time to time, but if we change it in a way which significantly alters the terms upon which you have agreed, we will post notice of the change on our website and you will be deemed to have accepted such changes.
-This privacy notice was last updated in April 2018.
+We may change this privacy notice from time to time, but if we change it in a way which significantly alters the terms upon which you have agreed, we will post notice of the change on our website.
+This privacy notice was last updated in October 2021.